isomerpages/govtech-corp/media/technews/_posts/2020-03-21-post-9 geeky myth busting facts you need to know about TraceTogether.md

 <h3>Myth #8 — Even after I uninstall the TraceTogether app, my mobile number and the randomised User ID will remain on the server forever.</h3>
 <p>Once TraceTogether is uninstalled or the app’s functionality disabled,
 all connection data collected on your phone will be lost.
-You can also request that your mobile number and User ID be removed from the server by sending an email to <a href="https://www.tracetogether.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">support@tracetogether.gov.sg</a>.
+You can also request that your mobile number and User ID be removed from the server.
 This immediately renders all data collected by other TraceTogether phones about their interactions with you meaningless because that data can no longer be associated with you.</p>